-- Nightly rate- This is your starting point for all your rates.
-Think of your nightly rate as your base rate.
-When you set your nightly rate, it automatically applies to every single night and is the default rate displayed to renters.
-Any booking request will take your nightly rate and multiply it by the number of nights the renter requests to get to the final price.
-If you set a different weekend rate, weekday rates are applied for bookings totalling one to six nights.
+- Weekday rate (Sunday-Thursday) – This is your starting point for all your rates.
+Think of your weekday rate as your base rate.
+Any booking request will take your weekday rate and multiply it by the number of nights the renter requests to get to the final price.
+If you set a different weekend rate, weekday rates are applied for the nights between Sunday-Thursday.

-- Weekly rate – The weekly rate will be applied to booking requests that are 7 or more days.
+- Weekly discount – The weekly discount will be applied to booking requests that are 7 or more nights.
 It is common to provide discounts for longer trips.
-A weekly rate for bookings 7-29 days are calculated using the relevant rates (weekday or weekend) for those nights and apply the discount to the combined total.
+A weekly discount for bookings 7-29 days are calculated using the relevant rates (weekday or weekend) for those nights and apply the discount to the combined total.